php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 $this->_callToSomeProtectedMethod();
 ```

-Note that `__` is also used for magic calls, and as such this recommendation is best used with the above hint of not using
+Note that `__` is also used for magic calls, and as such this recommendation is best used with the above hint of *not* using
 private visibility in your code.
 Otherwise please disregard and make sure you use an IDE that can display them properly.
 Using underscores with a lot of
-private methods will probably be worse than sticking to the PSR-2 recoommendation.
+private methods will probably be worse than sticking to the PSR-2 recommendation.

 ### Return void vs null
 Try to document `@return void` when there is just a `return;`, whereas `return null;` or `return $this->foo();` would be